leekevinyg/url-shortener/README.md

 A simple URL shortener built using the AWS Cloud Development Kit (CDK)

-## Architecture
+## Architecture and Usage Guide

-This CDK app uses AWS API Gateway to expose a AWS lambda function that either:
+The CDK app uses AWS API Gateway to expose an AWS lambda function that interacts with a simple dynamodb table.

-1. Creates a short URL in a dynamodb table

-2. Retrieves a shortURL from a dynamodb table

-## Usage

-Hitting this URL:
+The dynamodb table contains mappings from the short form of a given URL (represented as the first 8 digits of a UUID) to it's original form.

+For example, the UUID "6c819f46" may be mapped to https:google.ca

+A user can hit the application with a targetURL query parameter like this:

 https://ypkpbq4kkg.execute-api.us-west-2.amazonaws.com/prod/?targetUrl=https://google.ca

-will return a short URL for https://google.ca.

-For example, the URL shortener may give you back this URL:
+and receive the "short" form of the URL like this:

 https://ypkpbq4kkg.execute-api.us-west-2.amazonaws.com/prod/6c819f46

-Hitting the above "short" url in any browser will redirect you back to https://google.ca.
+Hitting the above "short" URL in any browser will then redirect the user back to https://google.ca